-The proposal would raise incomes of some middle-income and high-income families, boosting consumption slightly, and it would be very timely.
-Its availability to all homebuyers makes it very expensive and provides large windfalls to many households without changing their behavior.
-Furthermore, it is likely to do little to solve the housing market's problems.
+The proposal would raise incomes of some middle-income families, boosting consumption slightly, and it would be very timely.
+However, it is likely to do little to solve the housing market's problems.
 There is a substantial risk that the credit would be extended, which would be undesirable unless other housing tax subsidies were scaled back.